nulastudio/NetBeauty2/README.md

 │   │   │
 │   │   └── ...                 - others languages
 │   │
-│   ├── *.dll                   - shared dlls
+│   ├── *.dll                   - shared managed assemblies
 │   │   ├── MD5_1
 │   │   │   └── *.dll
 │   │   └── MD5_2
 │   │       └── *.dll
 │   │
-│   └── srm_native              - native dlls(can't be shared)
+│   └── srm_native              - native dlls(can't be shared, each app has a full
-│       ├── APPID_1
+│       ├── APPID_1               copy of their own native dlls)
 │       │   └── *.dll
 │       └── APPID_2
 │           └── *.dll
 │
 │
-├── app1                        - the app1 base folder
+├── app1                        - the app1 main/base folder
 │   ├── hostfxr.dll;...         - dlls that can't be moved.
-│   ├── nbloader.dll            - NBLoader
+│   ├── nbloader.dll            - NBLoader(will be moved if use patch)
 │   ├── app1.deps.json
 │   ├── app1.dll
 │   ├── app1.exe